Jansen Newman Institute: History

-In 2013, Jansen Newman Institute moved to Pyrmont, Sydney.
+In 2013, Jansen Newman Institute moved to Pyrmont, Sydney and has now been subsumed by Torrens University.

-Campuses

-The college operates from a campus in Pyrmont, which is shared with other Think Education colleges the Australasian College of Natural Therapies and the Australian National College of Beauty.
-The college is scheduled to extend to Brisbane and Melbourne in 2015.

 Courses

-Jansen Newman Institute offers vocational and undergraduate qualifications in Applied Social Science specialising in Counselling or Community services, as well as postgraduate qualifications including a Master of Counselling and Applied Psychotherapy with two nested graduate qualifications.
+The Institute offered vocational and undergraduate qualifications in Applied Social Science specialising in Counselling or Community services, as well as postgraduate qualifications including a Master of Counselling and Applied Psychotherapy with two nested graduate qualifications.

 The Practice Wellbeing Centre

-As part of their coursework, students are required to practice in the college's on-campus wellbeing clinic on paying public customers.
+As part of their coursework, students were required to practice in the college's on-campus wellbeing clinic with paying public customers.